Cultural heritage protection in Switzerland: Organisation

 The interests of the protection of cultural heritage are acknowledged at federal, cantonal and communal levels.
 In addition, several cultural institutions and associations as well as private entities are committed to the preservation and protection of Swiss cultural assets.
 At the federal level the Section for the Protection of Cultural Property has the lead.
 It is part of the Federal Office for Civil Protection (Federal Department of Defence, Civil Protection and Sport DDPS) – The section serves as reference point for all questions relating to the protection of cultural property in Switzerland.
 Its main tasks include the support and promotion of the cantons in carrying out the prescribed measures, the issue of directives and guidelines for specialist training, training of top PCP cadre within the context of civil defence, the funding of non-constructional measures to safeguard cultural assets of national or regional importance and the establishment and consolidation of contacts with domestic and foreign partner organisations.
 The Federal Committee for the Protection of Cultural Property (formerly the Swiss Committee for the Protection of Cultural Property) supports the DDPS and the Federal Office for Civil Protection FOCP as an advisory body.
 Delegates from the departments of the federal administration, cantonal offices (monument conservation and archaeology) and cultural institutions (archives, museums and libraries) are members of this extra-parliamentary committee.
 They are nominated by the Federal Council.
 The relevant contacts for questions relating to the protection of cultural property in the cantons are the cantonal officers for the protection of cultural property.
 They are either employed by the cantonal cultural division – usually by the historic monuments section – or by the Federal Office for Civil Protection.
 As specialist agencies, the historic monuments sections bring in the expertise for dealing with objects, while the civil defence organisation provides the human resources for local and regional operations.

 Apart from these authorities, Switzerland has numerous other partners and institutions that contribute to the preservation of its cultural heritage: the cultural institutions (archives, museums, libraries), the civil protection's partner organisations (primarily fire services and police) or private entities such as the Swiss Association for the Protection of Cultural Property.
-At the international level we should mention, apart from the UNESCO, primarily the signatory states of the Hague Convention and its Second Protocol.
+At the international level we should mention, apart from UNESCO, primarily the signatory states of the Hague Convention and its Second Protocol.
 Furthermore, several nongovernmental organisations such as ICOM (International Council of Museums), ICOMOS (International Council on Monuments and Sites), IFLA (International Federation of Library Associations and Institutions) and ICA (International Council on Archives) play an important role.
 Another important partner with regard to international law is the International Committee of the Red Cross (ICRC), that takes the protection of cultural property into account within the context of its humanitarian activities.